aboujaoudew/dyn_qual_compil/README.md

 The following command:
 - make

 removes any output file, compile each model and translate all dot into pdf.
-The generated results (both .dot and .pdf files) are stored in the folder "case_studies/model/output_files" where "model" denotes the name of the model (here either "prozone" or "unary_vs_binary").
+The generated results (both .dot and .pdf files) are stored in the folder "case_studies/model/output_files" where "model" denotes the name of the model (here either "Fig2_prozone242000", "Fig3_prozone212000", "Fig5a_unary_vs_binary200", or "Fig5b_unary_vs_binary700").

 It is also possible to decompose the computation of this script stepwise.